-For questions or comments about the Core, please contact the Office of the Associate Dean of the Core at firstname.lastname@example.org.
+For questions or comments about the Core, please contact the Associate Dean for the Core at firstname.lastname@example.org

 The Boston College Core Curriculum is comprised of fifteen courses.